-Except for the open houses, access is by appointment; available appointment hours are 10 a.m. to 4 p.m.
+Except for the schedule of open hours, access is by appointment; available appointment hours are 10 a.m. to 4 p.m.
 Monday through Saturday.
-To book, schedule at couse-sharp.org/tour (mention in the notes if you would like a full tour or exhibition access only), or call The Couse Foundation at 575-751-0369.
+To book, schedule at couse-sharp.org/tour (mention in the notes if you would like a full tour of the historic site or exhibition access only), or call The Couse Foundation at 575-751-0369.

 The Site complies with all official pandemic-related protocols in force at any particular time and requires visitors to adhere to them as well.